Crimes against whites equals small percentage of hate crimes

 According to the 2015 FBI hate crime statistics, the latest available, there were 613 anti-white-related crimes out of 5,850 total cases.
 That’s around 10.5 percent of all reported hate crimes, and within the yearly average, federal numbers show.

-By comparison, the FBI reports there were 1,745 anti-black hate crimes, or about 30 percent of all reported incidents.
+By comparison, the FBI reports there were 1,745 anti-black hate crimes or about 30 percent of all reported incidents.
+Jews were the most targeted religious group that year and were victims of 11 percent of all hate crimes.

 Most Read Stories